 Download, install & configure PuTTY

 Putty is available for download and installation on Windows and UNIX-based operating systems.
-The PuTTY installation file can be downloaded from here.
-For Microsoft Windows users, simply run the downloaded file by double-clicking on it and follow the on-screen instructions.
+For Microsoft Windows users, simply run the downloaded file by double-clicking on it and following the on-screen instructions.

 The first time PuTTY is opened there will be no Saved Sessions.
 A saved session is basically a name given to a group of settings (including the IP address, connection type and close window on exit method for the remote Raspberry Pi).